fae-emea/modern-workflow/README.md

 ## Windows
 ### Option 1
-- Set `IAR_TOOLCHAIN_PATH` as a Windows' user environment variable:
+- Set `IAR_TOOLCHAIN_PATH` as a Windows' system environment variable:
-1. Press the "Start Menu", search for "Edit environment variables for your account".
+1. Press the "Start Menu", search for "Edit the system environment variables".
-2. Enter with a new "User environment variable" as described below:
+2. Enter with a new "System environment variable" as described below:

 | Variable name | Value (Example)
 | - | -